Radio-controlled aircraft: Park flyers and micro planes

 Park flyers are small, primarily electric-powered planes, so named because their size enables some of them to be operated within the confines of a large public park.
 The smallest park flyers are called micro planes, and are slow and docile enough to fly within an enclosed area such as a gymnasium or even a living room.

-Because of their size and relative ease of setup, ready-to-fly park flyers are among the most popular class of RC aircraft for beginners and advanced pilots alike.
+Because of their size and relative ease of setup, ready-to-fly park flyers are among the most popular class of RC aircraft.
 Advanced electronic and material technologies have even brought forth high-performance, park flyer sized "3D-flyers", or fully aerobatic aircraft capable of extreme high g maneuvers and even nose-up hovering.
-Once the exclusive realm of giant scale, 3D flight is now possible both indoors and out with certain park flyer aircraft.
+3D flight is now possible both indoors and out with certain park flyer aircraft.

 Park flyers have created an inexpensive and convenient way for beginners to get involved in the hobby of RC flight.
 The modern materials used in the simple construction of these aircraft make field repairs possible even after significant crash damage.
 Their small size and quiet operation make it possible to fly them in residential areas.